New results for the random nearest neighbor tree: Preliminaries and key concepts

 \subsection{Cubic nets}

-We now introduce a key concept, the so called \emph{cubic net}: this is roughly a tessellation of $\mathbb T^d_n$, centered at a given point, into axis-parallel cubes of varying sizes.
-It serves as a tool to bound from above the degree of a vertex, embedded at the center of the cubic net.
+We now introduce the key concept of a \emph{cubic net}.
+Roughly speaking, it represents a tessellation of $\mathbb T^d_n$, centered at a given point, into axis-parallel cubes of varying sizes.
+We use this tool to bound from above the degree of a vertex embedded at the center of the cubic net.

-More formally, for a point $x\in \mathbb T^d_n$ and $\ell\in \mathbb R^+$, $\ell\le \ell_{max} = n^{1/d}/2$, define $W(x, \ell) = \prod_{i\in [d]} [x_i-\ell, x_i+\ell]$, which we call \emph{the $\ell$-window around $x$}.
+More formally, for a point $x\in \mathbb T^d_n$ and a real number $\ell > 0$, $\ell\le \ell_{max} = n^{1/d}/2$, define $W(x, \ell) = \prod_{i\in [d]} [x_i-\ell, x_i+\ell]$, which we call \emph{the $\ell$-window around $x$}.
+In particular, the $\ell_{max}$-window around $x$ covers the entire torus $\mathbb T^d_n$ for every point $x\in \mathbb T^d_n$.
 Fix $K = K(d) = 2\lceil \sqrt{d}\rceil + 3$.
-Now, tessellate $W(x, \ell)$ into subcubes of sidelength $2\ell/K$.
+Now, tessellate $W(x, \ell)$ into subcubes of side length $2\ell/K$.
 All subcubes incident to the boundary of $W(x,\ell)$ are called \emph{boundary cubes}.
-Now, remove the annulus of boundary cubes of $W(x, \ell)$ and consider the following operation with the remaining \emph{central box} of side length $2 \ell - \frac{4\ell}{K}=\frac{(K-2)2\ell}{K}$: first, merge all smaller cubes that the central box contains.
+Now, remove the annulus of boundary cubes of $W(x, \ell)$ and consider the following operation with the remaining \emph{central box} of side length $2 \ell - \frac{4\ell}{K}=\frac{2(K-2)\ell}{K}$: first, merge all smaller cubes that the central box contains.
 If the side length of the central box is at most $1/2$, then stop.
 Otherwise, tessellate the central box into smaller subcubes of side length $(2 \ell - 4\ell/K)/ K$ (in other words, at each step, we tessellate the resulting central box into $K^d$ subcubes).
 All smaller subcubes incident to the boundary of the central box are put aside, and the remaining subcubes are merged again to form a new central box, for which the operation then is applied again.
 By definition, this operation is applied $\alpha_{\ell} = \alpha(\ell, d) := \lceil \log(2\ell)/\log(K/(K-2))\rceil$ many times.
-All cubes of different sizes together form the so called \emph{cubic net} $N(x,\ell)$, that then consists of three types of subcubes: \begin{itemize} \item a central cube, containing $x$, of side length at most $1/2$ \item boundary cubes, which share a common boundary with $W(x, \ell)$, and \item outer cubes, which are all cubes except the central one.
+All cubes obtained throughout the procedure together form the \emph{cubic net} $N(x,\ell)$.
+In particular, $N(x,\ell)$ contains: \begin{itemize} \item a central cube containing $x$ of side length at most $1/2$, \item boundary cubes, which share a common boundary with $W(x, \ell)$, and \item outer cubes, which are all cubes except the central one.
 In particular, boundary cubes are also outer cubes. \end{itemize}